Equilibria in Network Constrained Energy Markets: Introduction

 In this paper, we model the energy market by means of a graph that represents a constrained power network where nodes represent the markets and links are the physical lines with a finite capacity connecting them.
 Producers play a networked Cournot game on such a network together with a market maker that aims to procure supply from one market and transport it to a different market in order to maximize a certain welfare function.
-In contrast to \cite{Cai2019}, we weaken some assumptions on the price and cost functions and we do not focus on the design of the market maker's utility function as we assume it to be equal to the well studied Marshallian welfare (see \cite{Johari2005}), but rather on the studying the Nash equilibria of the game and on highlighting the impact of the capacity constraints on such equilibria.
-Specifically, we prove that, under mild assumptions on the price and cost functions, the considered game is potential and admits a unique Nash equilibria that can be found efficiently solving a concave optimization problem.
-Moreover, we prove that at equilibrium, if there is a mismatch between prices at different markets, this implies the existence of a saturated cut in the network dividing those markets, i.e, there exists a set of link connecting markets with different price that are at full capacity at equilibrium.
+In contrast to \cite{Cai2019}, we weaken some assumptions on the price and cost functions and we do not focus on the design of the market maker's utility function but rather on the studying the Nash equilibria of the game and on highlighting the impact of the capacity constraints on such equilibria.
+More specifically, our main result holds under extremely mild assumptions on the market maker's utility function and it establishes a fundamental connection between the optimal action of the market maker and the capacity constraint.
+We proceed by increasingly adding more structure on the market maker and producers' utility functions.
+To begin with, we prove existence of Nash equilibria under standard concavity hypotheses; moreover, when the market maker's utility function is equal to the well studied Marshallian welfare (see \cite{Johari2005}), we prove that the considered game is potential and admits a unique Nash equilibrium that can be efficiently found by solving a concave optimization problem.
+In this more particular setting, our main result establishes that, at equilibrium, if there is a mismatch between prices at different markets this implies the existence of a saturated cut in the network dividing those markets, i.e, there exists a set of links connecting markets with different prices that are at full capacity at equilibrium.
 This result formally proves a connection between price differences and capacity constraints, a phenomenon that is often documented in real-world power networks \cite{who}, \cite{who2}.